 If you booked through a travel agent or online booking site, you may need to process bookings or refunds through them – they should be able to tell you how to do this.

-If you're not flying in the next three days, it's better to wait and contact your airline closer to the departure date, or wait for them to contact you.
+If you're not flying in the next few days, it's better to wait and contact your airline closer to the departure date, or wait for them to contact you.

 Can you get your money back from your airline?

 Whether or not you can get credit vouchers or refunds varies between airlines and depends on the type of fare you bought.